jvanasco/facebook_utils/README.md

     python test_interactive.py

-That will allow you to step through a few scenarios and set up an integration with facebook itself.
+That will allow you to step through a few scenarios and set up an integration with Facebook itself.

-:copyright: 2012-2019 by Jonathan Vanasco
+:copyright: 2012-2021 by Jonathan Vanasco
 license: BSD